All Products

 1. Log on to the EMR console.
 In the left-side navigation pane, click EMR on ECS.

-3. On the EMR on ECS page, find the cluster that you want to manage and click Nodes in the Actions column.
+3. Find your cluster and click Nodes in the Actions column.

-2. On the Nodes tab, click the name of the node group that you want to manage in the Node Group Name / ID column.
+4. On the Nodes tab, click the name of the node group in the Node Group Name / ID column.